Not Just Advice – Legal Strategy That Works

 You can ask for an extension as long as you still meet the requirements for the visa.
 If you are still working for the same company that gave you your current Certificate of Sponsorship, in the same job with the same occupation code as when you applied for your last visa, and making the same amount of money, then you meet the requirements.

-But after 5 years in the UK, you might want to apply to settle instead of extending your position under Indefinite Leave to Remain.
+But after five years in the UK, you might want to apply to settle instead of extending your position under Indefinite Leave to Remain.

 Families in the UK with dependant visas will also need to apply for an extension and show they are still qualified as dependants, or they can apply for ILR before their visa expires.